DannyBoyNYC/5-D3-bar-chart/readme.md

   .style("text-anchor", "middle");
 ```

-After adding a few styles to decrease the visual importance of our labels...
+Add a few styles to decrease the visual importance of our labels:

 ```js
 const barText = binGroups